 Have you ever looked at two different products that fell into two completely different categories and have been unable to tell them apart?
 I think, at some point, that has happened to all of us.
 We may not always say it, but our minds are screaming “What’s the difference?!?”.
-And so begins the saga of the tactical and combat/fighting knives.
+And so begins the saga of the best tactical knife and combat/fighting knives.

 In this article, we are going to taking a look at some of the characteristics that help to define the word “tactical” and wrap it up by picking what might be the best tactical knife on the market today, along with some other choices.